 Who may we contact for additional information from B1C?

 Please contact our program areas by phone or email.

 - Volunteer Information - [email protected]

-All in-person volunteer work at B1C is canceled until further notice.
-If you are interested in helping in other ways, please contact our volunteer department.
-We currently have opportunities available with both online tutoring and online homework club help.
+If you are interested in helping out, please contact our volunteer department.
 Thank you to all who already donated through our Amazon wish list.
 We are distributing these essential household items daily to our vulnerable population.